Anatomy of an SDK Application

 - Queries let users query the subset of the state defined by the module.
 Query commands forward queries to the application's query router, which routes them to the appropriate querier the

-The module's REST interface lets users generate transactions and query the state through REST calls to the application's light client daemon (LCD).
+The module's Legacy REST interface lets users generate transactions and query the state through REST calls to the application's Legacy API Service.
 REST routes are defined in a file

 client/rest/rest.go, which is composed of: